Now’s the perfect time to book an eye exam, shop for new glasses, or stock up on contact lenses.

 Also, there isn’t the dreaded “use it or lose it” requirement to zero out the account by December 31 or forfeit your money.
 (For the one key exception, see “When Your HSA Comes with a Deadline” below).

 Eye exams are an essential part of your health care routine.
 Book an appointment with your America’s Best optometrist today!
-Click here to find a time that fits your schedule.

 Use Your HSA When: You’re Due for an Eye Exam

-Even though people with extra cash on hand often use an HSA to sock away money for future health care needs, HSAs are designed to give you a tax break on current medical expenses, says Adam Beck, an expert on employer-based health insurance policies who is with the industry association America’s Health Insurance Plans.
+Even though people with extra cash on hand often use an HSA to sock away money for future health care needs, HSAs are designed to give you a tax break on current qualified medical expenses, says Adam Beck, an expert on employer-based health insurance policies who is with the industry association America’s Health Insurance Plans.

 An eye exam is an investment in your overall health, says Stephanie Zielenkievicz, manager of operations at National Vision, Inc., the parent company of America’s Best Contacts & Eyeglasses.
-Not only will you find out if you need new glasses or an updated prescription, she says, but regular eye exams are also the best way to catch certain eye conditions early on.
+Not only will you find out if you need new glasses or an updated prescription, she says, but regular eye exams are also the best way to catch certain eye disease early on.

 A vision check can tip you off to other hidden health problems too, like high blood pressure or diabetes.